Bread (TV series)

-Bread is a British television sitcom, written by Carla Lane, about a close-knit, working-class family in Liverpool, England.
+Bread is a British television sitcom, written and created by Carla Lane, about a close-knit, working-class family in Liverpool, England.
 It was produced by the BBC and screened on BBC1 from 1 May 1986 to 3 November 1991.
 In 1988, the ratings for the series peaked at 21 million viewers.

 Plot summary

 The series focused on the extended Boswell family of Liverpool, in the district of Dingle.
 The family were Catholic and working class, and led by the acid-tongued matriarch Nellie Boswell (Jean Boht) who ruled over her family with an iron fist.
-Early series focused on her children attempting to make enough money (in English slang, "bread") to support the family through various illicit means.
+Early series focused on her children attempting to make enough money (in slang, "bread") to support the family through various illicit means.
 Later series saw less emphasis on moneymaking schemes, and more storylines focusing on the characters' love lives and marriages.